The Ultimate Ignition Poker Review

 One segment where you’ll see slightly tighter games is Zone Poker, which is logical and follows the pattern of every other quick-fold version elsewhere.

-Zone Poker only offers 6-seated tables and the flop percentage hovers at about 25-30% and sometimes climbs to the lower 30’s.
+Zone Poker only offers 6-seated tables and the flop percentage hovers at about 25-30%.
+Sometimes that climbs to the lower 30’s.
 That’s 10-15% less than the average 6-seated cash games.

 Shift your play